Your first day on a new job involves a lot of jarring new experiences.

 Coinsurance: The percentage of your health care bills your insurer will pay for you after you’ve met the deductible.
-For example, it may pay 80% of any costs after the deductible is met, while you'll still be on the hook for 20%.
+For example, it may pay 80%, while you'll still be on the hook for 20%.

 FSA: A flexible savings account.
 It’s similar to an HSA in that it lets you sock away pre-tax money each year from your paycheck to cover health-related costs, but you’re not required to pair it with an HDHP.
 But unlike an HSA, the contribution limits are lower, at $2,550; it’s mostly “use it or lose it,” meaning you can’t roll over the funds to use for the following year; and you can get an FSA only if your employer offers one.

 HMO: A health maintenance organization.
 This type of health plan is typically considered one of the most affordable options, thanks to its low premiums.
 The catch?
 An HMO will typically only cover services offered by health care providers that fall within their network.

 PPO: Preferred provider organization.
 If you’d like more flexibility when it comes to choosing your doctor, you may be better off choosing a PPO.
 This is a type of health plan that allows you to see whichever doctor you like, but you’ll pay more out of pocket for using providers that don’t fall within their network.
 PPO premiums are, in general, higher than those for HMOs.

 Commuter benefits can’t make the traffic and congestion better, but they can help it cost a little less to get to work.